labgem/microscope-user-doc/docs/content/compgenomics/genomicIsland.rst

 .. image:: img/island4.png

-clicking on a region label (RGP or SIGIVOM region) display informations of the selected region.
+Clicking on a region label (RGP or SIGIVOM region) display information on the selected region.

-* **item A**: region label, begin position, end position.
+* **item A**: region label, begin position and end position.

-* **item B**: export gene list of the region to a gene cart.
+* **item B**: export genes in the region to a gene cart.

-* **item C**: color Intensity Balance in correlation with similarity results.
-Modify minLrap, maxLrap or identity % to view gene correspondences in compared organisms.
+* **item C**: color intensity Bblance in correlation with similarity results.
+Modify minLrap, maxLrap or identity % to view gene correspondences in reference organisms.

 * **item D**: region table : Each line in the table represents information about a gene.
 White background represents genes before and after the region (four genes at each side of the region).